paynebc/tunefish/README.md

 run make in directory /src/tunefish4/Builds/LinuxMakefile

-VST SDK has to be put in directory ~/src/3rdparty/vst
+VST SDK has to be put in directory ~/SDKs

 ### Running

-Copy the directory tf4programs from /pathches/ and the tunefish4.dll/.so/.component/vst (depending on platform) to your desired plugins directory.
+Copy the tunefish4.dll/.so/.component/vst (depending on platform) to your desired plugins directory.
 Run your sequencer.